vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/084/_index.md

 title = "+084"

 +++
-Indra See the publ. intro. for the structure of this composite hymn.
+Indra See the published introduction. for the structure of this composite hymn.